Euro zone economy got March boost from reopening but prices soared -PMI

 S&P Global's final composite Purchasing Managers' Index (PMI), seen as a good guide to economic health, dipped to 54.9 in March from February's 55.5 but was ahead of a preliminary 54.5 estimate.

-"The further reopening of the euro zone economy amid the fading Omicron wave has provided a welcome tailwind to business activity in March, helping drive a further solid expansion from the slowdown seen at the start of the year," said Chris Williamson, chief business economist at S&P Global.
+France's services sector also grew at a faster rate last month, but the pace slowed in Italy and Spain as the war in Ukraine weighed on demand.

-"However, the resilience of the economy will be tested in the coming months by headwinds which include a further spike in energy costs and other commodity prices due to Russia's invasion of Ukraine."
+In Britain, outside the European Union, services companies enjoyed stronger growth last month than first estimated despite rampant inflation pressures.
+GB/PMIS

-A PMI covering the bloc's dominant services industry nudged up to 55.6 from 55.5, beating the 54.8 flash estimate.
+A PMI covering the euro zone's dominant services industry nudged up to 55.6 from 55.5, beating the 54.8 flash estimate.

 But the rate of growth in overall demand fell and export orders, which include orders made between member nations, declined as firms jacked up their prices to compensate for a record increase in input costs.